rishi-org-stack/pizaa-api/README.md

 # pizaa-api

 COMMANDS:
-  1 To Run: python manage.py runserver
+  1 To Run: python manage.py runserve

 APIs:
 1 regular/ == will create a pizza of type "regular" and will insert it into database if size is already present in database